Customer service and website support: email@example.com or 800-873-9871

 - Maintain and update the magazine online archive

-- Support editorial staff with permissions requests for print and web editorial content as well as online courses
+- Support staff with permissions requests for print and web editorial content as well as online courses

 - Participate in staff editorial meetings

 - Scouting for new contributors, including teachers and writers

 Tricycle accepts applications for its editorial internship on a rolling basis.
 Our yearly internship calendar is divided into three cycles: summer, fall, and spring.
 To apply, please send a cover letter that specifies any Buddhist or writing background, a résumé, and two writing samples to email@example.com with “Editorial Internship” in the subject line.